SylviaOne/Repo-hub/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## I'd like to start a diet, but I've got too much on my plate right now.